-A migration task would just get the CE2 data through the CE3/CE2 data element and save it into a CE3 data element.
-After this migration task is done, the feature that needs this data will only use the native CE3 data element, making a smooth transition from one system to the other.
-Figure 7 explains the process.
+A migration task would get the CE2 data through the CE3/CE2 data element and save it into a CE3 data element.
+After this migration task, the feature that needs this data will only use the native CE3 data element, smoothly transitioning from one system to the other.
+Figure 8 explains the process.